The coast, villages and countryside of the Eastern Algarve and then explore the treasures of this most westerly corner of Europe.

 Departure dates for your selected tour

-Castro Laboreiro is a mountain village located in the Peneda-Geres National Park.
+Castro Laboreiro is a small mountain village located in the Peneda-Geres National Park.
 It is a very authentic and beautiful village with granite houses, old bridges and castle ruins.
 It is rich in historical and architectural heritage with its medieval churches and monuments.
+There a couple of small supermarkets, cafes and restaurants.
+There is one bank with an ATM but it is advisable to withdraw money before going to Castro Laboreiro as the ATM is not always available.

 The Hotel Castrum Villae is a comfortable hotel surrounded by nature and clear mountain air in the centre of Castro Laboreiro, a charming village nestled in the hills.
-There are small shops and cafés nearby.
-An elegant restaurant overlooks the village and serves highlights of traditional Portuguese cuisine, whilst the bar serves drinks such as cocktails and is a quiet and relaxing space.
-Complimentary Wi-Fi is available throughout the hotel.
-All rooms are en-suite and feature hairdryer, air conditioning/heating, TV mini bar and room service.
+There is a delightful bar serving delicious drinks such as Portuguese wines and cocktails, an ideal place to sit back and relax in.

 Peneda is a village located in the national park, hidden at the bottom of a ravine and close to beautiful waterfall.
 It is a very secluded village but beautifully located.
 There are no food shops in Peneda but there are a number of handicraft shops.